michielbdejong/website/documents/nlnet-grant.md

 - owncloud
 - arkos

 For now, just two of them offer hosting services as well (owncloud and sandstorm).
-The idea is to host them all, and offer the end user the choice for his app store (based on the existing list, and future software)
+The idea is to host them all, and offer the end user the choice for his app store (based on this existing list, and future software)

 ## 3. Existing work by us